-3. Press the MENU button of the projector to display the menu.
-From the menu, select an input terminal other than [NETWORK].
+3. Press the SOURCE button of the projector to select an input terminal other than [NETWORK].
+When using the remote control, press a button other than the NETWORK button.

 1 Using the Projector to Operate Your Computer via a Network [REMOTE DESKTOP]